DiedrichsenLab/Functional_Fusion/README.md

         │       │       Example:
         │       │       sub-01_ses-01_task-TOM_dir-ap_run-01_events.tsv
         │       │
-        │       └───surface/
-        │       │       sub-001_space-32k-L-.surf.gii ? (@Ladan)
-        │       │
-        │       │       @Ana: For preprocessed surface data, we should follow the same reasoning as for volume.
-        │       │             Only, two extra keys/values might be necessary: hemisphere and number of nodes.
-        │       │       @Joern: There will be no preprocessed surface data at this point, as the extraction Will be done dynamically over Atlas map │       │             Example for left hemisphere using high-resolution fsaverage mesh w/ 163842 nodes:
-        │       │             rasub-01_ses-01_task-TOM_space-MNI152_dir-ap_run-01_bold_fsaverage7_lh.gii
-        │       │
-        │       └───suit/
-        │               file naming (@Joern)
         │       └───contrast/
         │               @Ana: This dir should be renamed as 'first-level_analysis' because we may not only want │                     to include contrast (stat) maps, but also effect size or effect variance maps.